 Audit Committee.
 The Board has an Audit Committee that is composed of each of the Independent Trustees.
 The Audit Committee operates under a written charter approved by the Board.
-The principal responsibilities of the Audit Committee include (i) recommending which firm to engage as the Trust's independent registered public accounting firm and whether to terminate this relationship, (ii) reviewing the independent registered public accounting firm so the proposed scope and terms of its engagement, and the firm's independence, (iii) serving as a channel of communication between the independent registered public accounting firm and the Board, (iv) reviewing the results of each external audit, including any qualifications in the independent registered public accounting firm's opinion, any related management letter, management's responses to recommendations made by the independent registered public accounting firm in connection with the audit, if any, reports submitted to the Committee by the Trust's service providers that are material to the Trust as a whole, and management's responses to any such reports, (v) reviewing the Trust's audited financial statements and considering any significant disputes between the Trust's management and the independent registered public accounting firm that arose in connection with the preparation of those financial statements, (vi) considering, in consultation with the independent registered public accounting firm's report on the adequacy of the Trust's internal financial controls, (vii) reviewing, in consultation with the Trust's independent registered public accounting firm, major changes regarding auditing and accounting principles and practices to be followed when preparing the Trust's financial statements, and (viii) other audit related matters.
+The principal responsibilities of the Audit Committee include (i) recommending which firm to engage as the Trust's independent registered public accounting firm and whether to terminate this relationship, (ii) reviewing the independent registered public accounting firm and them firm's independence, (iii) serving as a channel of communication between the independent registered public accounting firm and the Board, (iv) reviewing the results of each external audit, including any qualifications in the independent registered public accounting firm in connection with the audit, if any, reports submitted to the Committee by the Trust's service providers that are material to the Trust as a whole, and management's responses to any such reports, (v) reviewing the Trust's audited financial statements and considering any significant disputes between the Trust's management and the independent registered public accounting firm that arose in connection with the preparation of those financial statements, (vi) considering, in consultation with the independent registered public accounting firm and the Trust's senior internal accounting executive, the independent registered public accounting firm, major changes regarding auditing and accounting principles and practices to be followed when preparing the Trust's financial statements, and (viii) other audit related matters.
 The Audit Committee also serves as the Trust's Qualified Legal Compliance Committee, which provides a mechanism for reporting legal violations.
 The Audit Committee met four times during the most recently completed fiscal year.